Prediction strategies without loss: Results

+We note that the algorithm is a strict generalization of weighted majority, which can be seen by letting $Z=\Theta(1)$ (later we ill see that this property will also hold for the generalization to $N$ experts.)

-The tradeoff between the loss and regret is optimal up to constant factors in the regret term: \begin{theorem} Any algorithm that has average regret at most $c\sqrt{\ln(1/Z)}T^{-1/2}$ incurs loss at least $Z\sqrt{T\log (1/Z)}$ on at least one sequence for some constant $c>0$. \end{theorem}
+The tradeoff between the loss and regret is optimal up to constant factors in the regret term: \begin{theorem} Any algorithm that has regret $O(\sqrt{T\log(1/Z)})$ incurs loss $\Omega(Z\sqrt{T})$ on at least one sequence of bits $b_t,t=1,\ldots,T$. \end{theorem}